enbility/eebus-go/README.md

 go run cmd/hems/main.go 4714
 ```

-`4715` is the example server port that this process should use
+`4714` is the example server port that this process should listen on

 The certificate and key and the local SKI will be generated and printed.
 You should then save the certificate and the key to a file.